The Holosun Thermal/Red Dot Hybrid | A Revolutionary Optic?

 Frequently Asked Questions

-What are the pros and cons of the Holosun DRS-TH?
+What are the limitations of the Holosun DRS-TH's thermal performance?

-How does the Holosun DRS-TH compare to high-end thermal optics?
+How does the Holosun DRS-TH compare in price to other thermal optics?

 More Reviews Videos You Might Like